Workshop Explores New Philosophical Approaches to Computing

 illustration of a computer network with blue and white lights

 A workshop on Sept.
-27 and 28 at the Law School sought to bring together the best philosophical work on normative questions raised by computing.
+27 and 28 at Yale Law School sought to bring together the best philosophical work on normative questions raised by computing.
 The MINT-Yale Workshop on Normative Philosophy of Computing was a collaboration between Yale Law School’s Charles F. Southmayd Professor of Law and Professor of Philosophy Scott Shapiro ’90 and Associate Professor of Law Ketan Ramakrishnan ’21, and Seth Lazar, Professor of Philosophy at Australia National University and the head of the Machine Intelligence and Normative Theory (MINT) Lab.

 Since AI and related advanced computing technologies are already embedded in society, MINT Lab argues that “we need to know just how its use can be justified.
 To do this, we need to develop a robust new subfield: the normative philosophy of computing,” according to its website.